MESH-Research/invenio-group-collections-kcworks/README.md

 The endpoint is secured by a token that must be obtained by the Commons instance administrator from the Knowledge Commons Works administrator.
 The token must be provided in the "Authorization" request header.

+## Utility functions

+### `utils.make_group_slug`

+This function takes a string and returns a slug suitable for use as a URL slug for a group collection.
+The slug is generated by converting the string to lowercase, replacing spaces with hyphens, and removing any characters that are not alphanumeric or hyphens.
+The slug is also truncated to 50 characters to ensure that it fits within the Invenio database constraints.

 ## Versions

 This repository follows [calendar versioning](https://calver.org/):

-`2021.06.18` is both a valid semantic version and an indicator of the year-month corresponding to the loaded FAST terms.
+`2021.06.18` is both a valid semantic version and an indicator of the date when the current version was released.